 The first thing you need to know is that a merchant account is a separate account that holds all the money you receive when customers' payments go through.
 A merchant account provider will set you up with a merchant account, allow you to process all credit and debit card sales through it, and then transfer the money into a designated business account for you to access those sales.

-Editor's note: Looking for a credit card processor for your business?
-If you're looking for information to help you choose the one that's right for you, use the questionnaire below to have our vendors partners contact you:
+Editor's note: Looking for the credit card processor for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Payment service providers (PSPs)

 Smaller businesses don't necessarily need their own merchant account to process credit or debit cards, which is why you may consider a payment service provider if you are a seasonal business.
 With PSPs, your business account is "aggregated together with accounts from other merchants" instead of getting its own merchant ID.
 The fees of an individual account can pile up if you aren't careful and cost you more money than you process from credit and debit cards.

 PSPs allow businesses to pay month by month instead of annually, which can lower maintenance fees.
 However, accounts through PSPs are more vulnerable and run the risk of being terminated or frozen due to fraud.
 This can be a serious problem if your business relies on customers using credit or debit cards to purchase items or services.